nervosnetwork/ckb/rpc/README.md

     When a node starts and its chain tip timestamp is far behind the wall clock, it will enter the IBD until it catches up the synchronization.

-    During IBD, the local node only synchronize the chain with one selected remote node and stop responding most P2P requests.
+    During IBD, the local node only synchronizes the chain with one selected remote node and stops responding the most P2P requests.

 *   `alerts`: `Array<`[`AlertMessage`](#type-alertmessage)`>` - Active alerts stored in the local node.